briankohles/briankohles.github.io/_posts/2017-07-31-Bike-Rack-Lights.md

 The wiring is easy just follow the below diagram.
 For the brown wires just use the brown to one light & the brown/green to the other, it doesn’t matter which goes to which.

-{% include image name="wiring-diagram.jpeg" caption="Trailer wiring diagram" %}
+{% include image name="wiring-diagram.jpg" caption="Trailer wiring diagram" %}